 Why should we hire you as a teacher?

-How to Answer: This question requires an answer which highlights your strengths and qualities that make you the best candidate for the job.
+How to Answer: This question requires an answer which highlights the strengths and qualities that make you the best candidate for the job.

 When preparing your answer, think about what makes you unique from the other applicants and why you would be the ideal teacher for the students at the school.